pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## intend intended (id)(reg)
 * I intended to meet my colleagues after work.
 We want to meet at a nearby cafe.

----

-Ana: Why did you do it?!

-Bob: I did it intentionally!

----

 ## unintended (id) (always in the past tense)
 * It was an unfortunate and unintended mistake, on my part, when I forgot my mother-in-law's name.